 While the serenity of the Blue Ridge Mountains offers a powerful context for healing, First Light Wilderness offers students and families an intentionally designed therapeutic experience that incorporates:

-- Intensive individual therapy at minimum twice weekly, in addition to psychotherapeutic groups-oriented therapy
+- Intensive individual therapy at minimum twice weekly, in addition to psychotherapeutic group-oriented therapy

-- Access to clinical specialty staff three days per week
+- Access to specialized clinical staff 4+ days per week

 - Adventure education including kayaking, backpacking, mountaineering, fishing, and more